arieltano92/file-upload-api/README.md

 ## ☁️ Deployment

-This project was deployed using AWS CDK, which provisions:
+This project was deployed using AWS CDK (https://github.com/arieltano92/file-upload-api-cdk) which provisions:

 ECS (Fargate) to run the backend container